Marin Youth Intern Projects 2024/2025

 Our Homework Helpers strongly believe that all kids should have equitable access to homework help.
 The program began in Corte Madera in February of 2022, expanded to Fairfax and Civic Center during the 2022-23 school year, and now has launched in Novato.

-Homework Helpers not only offer homework help, but their dedicated community of volunteers creates a welcoming safe space for any student who would like to attend.
+Homework Helpers not only offer homework help, but also create a welcoming safe space for any student who would like to attend.
 Whether it is a one time visit to help prepare for a test or weekly visits, they welcome your participation.

 • Marin County Restrictive Covenant